aerickt/steno-dictionaries/README.md

 #### Punctuation

+The following is a list of commonly used punctuation marks characters.
  - `H-F` → `?` question mark
  - `KW-PL` → `?` shape can be thought of rising inflection as if asking a question
  - `TP-BG` → `!` shape can be thought of as falling inflection when exclaiming